Natacha Atlas + Randolph Matthews

 Musically and geographically, Natacha Atlas has always been an itinerant.
-The Anglo-Egyptian singer has spent more than a decade fusing electronic beats with North African and Arabic music, finding links between seemingly disparate musical genres, exploring new and different sonic settings and working with a wealth of like-minded collaborators from across the world along the way.
+The Anglo-Egyptian singer has spent more than a decade fusing electronic beats with North African and Arabic music, finding links between seemingly disparate musical genres, exploring new and different sonic settings and working with a wealth of like-minded collaborators from across the world along the way, from Peter Gabriel and Sinead O'Connor, to Nigel Kennedy, Transglobal Underground and Talvin Singh.
 The resulting body of work is both a triumph of true multiculturalism and a testament to the richness and accessibility of Arabic culture.
-It is, indeed, an oeuvre unlike any other.

-Natacha Atlas’s new offering, Myriad Road, sees her combining creative forces once again.
-This time, she has worked with one of France’s most eminent jazz musicians, Ibrahim Maalouf – the highly-garlanded Lebanese-born French jazz and classical trumpeter, producer, and composer – to produce her first jazz album.
+Natacha Atlas’s most recent body of work, 2015's Myriad Road, saw her combining creative forces once again.
+This time, working with one of France’s most eminent jazz musicians, Ibrahim Maalouf – the highly-garlanded Lebanese-born French jazz and classical trumpeter, producer, and composer – to produce a stunning jazz album, her first in the genre.

 “The first time I saw Natacha was in Istanbul,” says Maalouf.
 “We were at the same concert given by Smadj, who plays the oud, and he invited us up onstage to join him.
 Far from being an oriental cliché or pseudo-orientalist, the Natacha I met was a woman who was undeniably in touch with the world around us.
 Multicultural.
 Open to English-, French-, and Arabic-speaking cultures.
 But most of all, I recognized in Natacha a voice that’s unique.
 Hers is, perhaps, the only Arab voice in the West today which can truly claim to be authentic; at once contemporary and modern.”